-Each actor has some so-called collections.
+Each actor has some so called collections.
 To these collections, objects can be added and removed.
 The collections are used to store information related to an actor.
 These are the collections each actor has:

 - Followers Collection: List of actors who have posted the actor a follow-activity and follow him.
-Can be used as addressee when sharing a post. - Following Collection: List of actors followed by an actor and whose content he is interested in - Liked Collection: List of all objects the actor has liked
+Can be used as addressee when sharing a post. - Following Collection: List of actors followed by an actor and whose content he is interested in.